drBenway/pixi-vn-wiki/start/versus-renpy.md

 ## Longevity and ease of internal development

-Ren'py born in 2004 and is still used today.
+Ren'Py born in 2004 and is still used today.
 It is a very stable and mature project.
 Ren'Py in addition to including the development of its own library for visual novels also includes the development of `Ren'Py language` and `Pygame_sdl2`.
 Since Ren'Py also handles the distribution of the project on various devices, it is necessary to keep the system up to date with updates for supported operating systems.

 This means that keeping Ren'Py updated is a constant and very complex process that "touches" many types of programming (Parsing, Graphics, etc...).